 Butter

 Lutein and zeaxanthin are concentrated in the central part of the retina.
 They act as natural sunscreens that can protect the eyes from harmful blue light.
-Eating an avocado a day increases the amount of pigment in the macula due to increased zeaxanthin.
+Eating one avocado a day increases the amount of pigment in the macula due to increased zeaxanthin.

 Watermelon

-Le Nguyen (According to Eat this , Not that )
+Le Nguyen (According to Eat This , Not That )

-Readers ask questions about nutrition here for doctors to answer |
+| Readers can ask questions about nutrition here for the doctor to answer. |

 Source link